dxw/tech-team-rfcs/README.md

    for it
 1. Rename your file (and directory if you created one) with the number of the PR and push an amended commit
+1. Update `README.md` to include the title and link to the RFC file at the bottom of the list.
+If your RFC supersedes or deprecates a previous one, remove it from the list.
 1. When you are satisfied, mark your PR as **ready for review**
    - Assign some reviewers if there's anyone you think your proposal might be particularly relevant to